SteefBew/gfnls/README.md

-# gfnpcls
+# gfnls
-Used for generating a listing of all geforce now supported games.
+A tool to generate a listing of all Nvidia GeForce Now games using their JSON data set as well as archive.org's copy.

 ## Usage
 Usage of ./gfnls: